 SSC CGL Syllabus 2023 Graduate Level Tier 1 & 2 Online Exam Pattern

-LATEST UPDATE : SSC has changed Selection Process for CGL Exam.
+LATEST UPDATE : SSC has uploaded CGL Tier 1 Exam Call Letters.
+Online Test will conduct in July 2023.
+SSC has changed Selection Process for CGL Exam.
 Check SSC CGL new Exam Pattern & Syllabus from link below…

 SSC has introduced Normalization for CGL Exam.
 SSC has cleared that Merit List will be prepared based on Marks of Tier 1, Tier 2 & Tier 3 Exam.
 Get Detailed Information of SSC CGL 2023 Exam Date, Syllabus below……….